 - a.
-This program applies to all employees and contains general prevention and best practices as well as procedures related to COVID-19 in the University Preparation Charter School workplace. - 1) This program does not apply to employees while working from home. - b.
+This program applies to all employees and contains general prevention and best practices as well as procedures related to COVID-19 in the University Preparation School at CSU Channel Islands workplace. - 1) This program does not apply to employees while working from home. - b.
 This program can also be implemented during a declared outbreak, epidemic, or pandemic of other infection disease for which public health officials have issued guidelines and recommendations. - 1) Including H1N1 influenza (swine flu), H5N1 influenza (avian flu), Norovirus, Methicillin Resistant Staphylococcus Aureus (MRSA) and Tuberculosis - c.
-This program can help keep staff healthy during an outbreak including during cold and flu season.
+This program can help keep staff healthy during an outbreak including during cold and flu season. - d.
+This program does not apply to employees while working from home.